-Date: September 7, 2022
+Date: June 30, 2023

-Nothing in this material is intended to override the corporate separateness of local entities.
+Nothing in this material is intended to override the corporate separateness of affiliated companies.
 Working relationships discussed in this material do not necessarily represent a reporting connection, but may reflect a functional guidance, stewardship, or service relationship.
 Where shareholder consideration of a local entity matter is contemplated by this material, responsibility for action remains with the local entity.

-Exxon Mobil Corporation has numerous affiliates, many with names that include "ExxonMobil."
-For convenience and simplicity in this Statement, "ExxonMobil" and terms like "Company," "our," "we" and "its" are sometimes used as abbreviated references to specific affiliates or affiliate groups.
+ExxonMobil Marine Limited has numerous affiliates, many with names that include "ExxonMobil," "Exxon," "Mobil," and "Esso."
+For convenience and simplicity, those terms and terms such as "Company," "Corporation," "our," "we" and "its" are sometimes used as abbreviated references to specific affiliates or affiliate groups.
 Abbreviated references describing global or regional operational organizations and global or regional business lines are also sometimes used for convenience and simplicity.

-Registered in England and Wales Number: 3834848 Registered Office: Ermyn House, Ermyn Way Leatherhead, Surrey KT22 8UX
+Registered in England and Wales Number: 03898950 Registered Office:

+Ermyn House, Ermyn Way Leatherhead, Surrey KT22 8UX